ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise){: external} offers pay-as-you-go access to an isolated single-tenant Event Streams service.
 In addition to a selection of throughput and storage options, this plan also offers user-managed encryption private endpoints, schema registry support, and meets a higher number of regulatory compliance standards.
 The Enterprise plan is the best choice if data isolation, guaranteed performance, and increased retention are important considerations.

-* The [Satellite plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_satellite){: external} offers pay-as-you-go access to an {{site.data.keyword.messagehub}} service by deploying functionality similar to the Enterprise plan into your chosen Satellite locations.
-You can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.

 ### Using APIs
 {: #using_apis}